seanlowcy77/Simple-API-Creation/README.md

 ### Things to Note

 -   For 1, if the list is empty an empty array will be returned
--   For 2., if the id entered is invalid, an error message, `The course with the given id was not found` with a 404 status will be returned to the client.
+-   For 2., if the id entered is invalid, an error message, `The course with the given id was not found` with a 404 Not Found status will be returned to the client.

 ### b.
 POST Request